Gualaceo Canton

-Gualaceo Canton, nicknamed “El Jardin del Azuay” (The Garden of Azuay), is a canton in the sierra region of Ecuador in the Azuay Province.
-The seat of the canton Gualaceo, is located 35 km east from the city of Cuenca and is one of the biggest cities in Azuay.
+Gualaceo Canton, nicknamed “El Jardin del Azuay” (The Garden of Azuay), is a canton in the sierra region of Ecuador in the Azuay Province, It is the second most important canton in the province of Azuay.
+The seat of the canton Gualaceo, is located 36 km east from the city of Cuenca and is one of the biggest cities in Azuay.

 Gualaceo Canton has a population of 43,188.
 It is crossed by the three rivers Santa Bárbara, San Francisco and Guaymincay, and carries the nickname “El Jardin del Azuay” due to the natural surroundings and mountains.
-The city of Gualaceo currently holds the title of Cultural Heritage Site of the Nation.
+The city of Gualaceo holds the title of Cultural Heritage of the Nation, a designation granted on 31 December 2002 by the National Institute of Cultural Heritage of Ecuador, The protected Historic Centre covers a surface area of 46.4 hectares and encompasses 208 catalogued heritage buildings, including colonial architecture and streets paved with andesite stone.
 Gualaceo became an independent canton on the 25 June 1824.